MapSVG - SQLi (CVE-2022-0592)

 CrowdSec has been tracking this vulnerability and its exploits since 10th of September 2025.

 Insights from the CrowdSec network reveal that the attackers trying to exploit CVE-2022-0592 are composed of a fairly even mix of opportunistic and targeted actors.
 Some attackers employ preliminary reconnaissance, while others use indiscriminate scanning.
-CrowdSec data also reveals a clear uptick in attacks involving CVE-2022-0592 over the past week.
-Activity is above the usual baseline, suggesting growing attention from attackers.
-This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.
+In addition, according to the CrowdSec network, attack volume against CVE-2022-0592 has dipped slightly compared to the previous week.
+Although still commonly targeted, the decline suggests a cooling-off period.
+Long-term relevance remains, but attention is waning.

 Exploitation